rbitia/aci-demos/README.md

  helm install stable/nginx-ingress --name ingress --namespace kube-system
  ```
  ^set up can be done before you demo
+ Make sure to grab the Public IP of the ingress controller and place it into your dns zone registration record set.

 Start at the top of the aci-demos directory and deploy the Facial Recognition application that consists of a frontend, a backend, and a set of image recognizers.